snyk-community/sdr-bootstrap-prepack/README.md

  <img width="30%" src="https://raw.githubusercontent.com/ipselon/sdr-bootstrap-prepack/master/docs/img/main_menu_with_generators.png" />
 </p>

-In newly opened tab of the browser choose `Available generators` tab.
+In opened tab of the browser choose `Available generators` tab.
 And find generator with key: `SpringDataRest.Lists.Entity.Toggle`.
-You can use filer menu on the left-side panel in onrder to find generator faster.
+You can use filer menu on the left-side panel in order to find generator faster.
 Then just click on `Install` button in the generator card.
 <p align="center">
  <img width="60%" src="https://raw.githubusercontent.com/ipselon/sdr-bootstrap-prepack/master/docs/img/generator_card_1.png" />
 </p>